Daiego43/Adeept_RaspTank/README.md

         self.line_follower = MyLineSensor()
 ```

 5 servos, 2 wheels, 1 camera, 1 ultrasonic sensor and 1 line sensor.
-The LEDs are not implemented.
+The LEDs are not implemented bc I had to remove
+them from my unit.
 Also all these classes are my own implementation and might have some errors.
-But we can essentially get and set every sensor in the robot with some .
+But we can essentially get and set every sensor in the robot with a more friendly interface.

+## Comments
+Since for me this package is ready to be used with my own robot, now I am continuing with the ROS implementation.
+If you reading this, would like to install this software or test it on your own robot, please let me know or contact me
+and we can work together to make this package better for everyone :).

+Now I am working on a ROS package that essentially publishes sensor info and subscribes to the wheels and servos to control the robot.
+I think that will be a separate package.